Brink-Software/Ibis.Dataservice.Demo/README.md

 }
 ```

 The same file, identified by the `fileId` can be exported multiple times.
 Versions are timestamped using the field `fileVersion`.
-The `dataUrl` is the URL to the file and the `token` is the token to access the file.
+The `dataUrl` is the URL to the file and the `token` is the bearer token to put in the `Authorization` header to access the file.
 The `customProperties` object contains additional mandatory or optional data that the external system needs to process the file.

 ### TradXML